xbeat/Machine-Learning/README.md

 The bias-variance trade-off is a fundamental concept in machine learning that affects model performance.
 It represents the balance between underfitting and overfitting.
 This slideshow will explore this concept using Python examples and practical applications.

+## Advanced Django Custom Manager and ORM Techniques

+Custom Managers in Django

+Custom managers in Django allow you to extend the default query functionality of models.
+They provide a way to encapsulate common query patterns and add custom methods to your model's interface.

 ## Exploring Lie Groups and Lie Algebras with Python

 Introduction to Lie Groups